Key

 Turkish seaside town.

-Life centres on the town
+Life centres on the

-square by the harbour,
+town square by the

-with its teahouses, restaurants,
+teahouses, restaurants,

 mosque and shops.